Exploring CP phase in $\tau$-lepton Yukawa coupling in Higgs decays at the LHC: Observables

 The Higgs spin and parity information are coded into the correlations between $\tau^+$ and $\tau^-$ spins.
 The spin of $\tau^\pm$ and correlation between $\tau^+$ and $\tau^-$ spins are not directly measurable rather they are determined from the distribution of their decay products.
 They may also manifest themselves in the correlations among momenta of the $\tau^\pm$ decay products in particular to the plane transverse to $\tau^+\tau^-$ axes.
 This is because the decay distribution of $(H/A\to\tau^+\tau^-)$ is proportional to $d\Gamma\propto (1+s_{||}^{\tau^+}s_{||}^{\tau^-}\pm s_{\perp}^{\tau^+}s_{\perp}^{\tau^+})$~\cite{Kramer:1993jn} where $||$ and $\perp$ denote the longitudinal and transverse components of $\tau^\pm$ spin with respect to Higgs momentum as seen from the $\tau^+\tau^-$ rest frame.

 Taking into account of the aforementioned fact and recognizing that a triple product correlation is sensitive to a scalar and pseudoscalar contribution, we study several simple triple product correlations constructed out of momenta of the particles involved in the process.
 We utilize the momenta of the $\tau^+$, $\tau^-$ and their decay products, i.e., $\pi^\pm$, to construct momentum correlations.
 Under CP, $\vec{p}_{\tau^-}\xrightarrow{CP} -\vec{p}_{\tau^+}$ and $\vec{p}_{\pi^-}\xrightarrow{CP} -\vec{p}_{\pi^+}$.
 A triple product correlation transforms under CP as: $\vec{p}_{\tau^{-}}\cdot (\vec{p}_{\pi^{-}} \times \vec{p}_{\pi^{+}})\xrightarrow{CP} -\vec{p}_{\tau^{-}}.(\vec{p}_{\pi^{-}} \times \vec{p}_{\pi^{+}})$.
 Thus, all the observables listed in Table \ref{tab:obs} are CP odd and T odd\footnote{Henceforth, T will always refer to naive time reversal, i.e., reversal of all momenta and spins without interchanging the initial and final states.}.
 Note that the list does not exhaust all possible combination of triple product correlations involving particle momenta involved in the process.
+But here our primary interest was to construct triple product in terms momenta of tau leptons and pions in the most trivial way possible.
 In principle, one could also include each neutrino momenta in constructing these correlations provided that they are determined at the LHC.
-Here we focus only on those combinations having substantial sensitivity.
+Here we focus only on those combinations having substantial sensitivity to the cp phase.

 The amplitude for the full Higgs decay chain $h\to \tau^+\tau^-\to \pi^+\pi^-\nu_\tau \bar\nu_\tau$ can be written as

 In a full matrix element squared, one would get CP angle $\alpha$ independent and dependent terms.
 Here we are only interested in $\alpha$ dependent terms.
 The decay distribution for this process contains a triple product correlation like the ones we have listed in Table~\ref{tab:obs} which one can get after summing over all the fermion spins in terms of $\epsilon_{\mu\nu\rho\sigma}p_{\tau^-}^\mu p_{\tau^+}^\nu p_{\pi^-}^\rho p_{\pi^+}^\sigma$.
 Here we have replaced neutrino momentum by $p_{\nu_\tau}=p_\tau - p_{\pi}$.